DevExpress-Examples/winforms-lookup-show-custom-tooltips/Readme.md

 # WinForms Lookup - Display custom tooltips

-This example demonstrates how to display custom tooltips for dropdown items in the WinForms LookUpEdit control.
+This example demonstrates how to display custom tooltips for drop-down items in the WinForms LookUpEdit control.

 ```csharp
 void lookUpEditHints1_BeforeShowingTooltip(object sender, EventArgs e) {